mohosina-disha/Kidney_Diseases_Detection_Multiple_Model/README.md

 # Models

-All models are stored in the /models/ directory as .ipynb notebooks and .keras files:
+All models are stored in the /models/ directory as .ipynb notebooks :

 VGG-16: Transfer learning with pre-trained VGG-16, fine-tuned for kidney disease classification.
 Achieves ~100% accuracy and robust AUC (~1.00).